How to Implement NLP in Healthcare: Benefits and Applications

 1. Benefits of NLP in Healthcare

-For example, it can identify patients who are at risk for readmission by analyzing discharge notes and highlighting key information.
+For example, NLP can identify the patients who are at high risk of readmission by analyzing his discharge notes.

-NLP can automate different tasks, including medical coding and billing.
+NLP can automate multiple tasks, including medical coding and billing.
+A good tool that saves staff time, cost, and also reduces clinical errors.

 Chatbots, another application of NLP give easy information access to patients in a few clicks.